|

 After spending the day at Versailles, you can choose a restaurant outside the palace gates, or head back to Paris via the RER C to grab dinner in the city!

-What are the BEST Things to See in Versailles?
+BEST Things to See at Versailles

 There are so many incredible things to see in the Palace of Versailles!
-I loved walking through the bed chambers and seeing all the different decor in each room.
+I loved walking through the King’s bed chambers and seeing all the different decor in each room.
 Louis XIV knew how to live lavishly!

 My favorite part of Versailles was the Estate of Trianon, specifically the Queen’s Hamlet.
 On my first visit to Versailles, I skipped the gardens and the Estate of Trianon completely.
 Having spent so much time exploring the palace, I didn’t realize that the expansive gardens would capture my attention even more than the ornately decorated golden bedroom of Louis XIV!
-The Queen’s Hamlet, a train ride away (additional cost) or a short walk (free) from the palace looked as if the scenery and story of Snow White jumped out of a story book.
-I kept looking around the gardens of the Queen’s Hamlet for little dwarves!

 A fairytale-like building in the Queen's Hamlet at the Palace of Versailles, featuring charming rustic architecture with thatched roofs and surrounded by lush greenery.